vlacs/navigator-archive/README.md

 ### 3. Populating the Test Datastore with Data
 Now that the project bones are in place, it is time to configure the test data schema and load it with some test data.

-Run the following command to install the database schema that has be pre-defined in 'schema.edn' at the aspire project root<sup>(M$)</sup>.
+Run the following command to install the database schema that has be pre-defined in 'schema.edn' at the navigator project root<sup>(M$)</sup>.
 ```
-$lein run --config-path ~/.aspire/ --init-sql
+$lein run --config-path ~/.navigator/ --init-sql
 ```

 You can verify that the operation was a success by viewing the tables defined in the PostgresSQL database that you are using.
 It should be similiar to: